UK's Harry and Meghan to drop titles and retire as working royals

 It was not immediately clear whether the couple could continue to use the “Sussex Royal” title for their website and branding.

-While they will no longer receive public funding, Harry’s father Prince Charles, the heir to the throne, will continue to offer private financial support, a royal source said.
+While they will no longer receive public funding, Prince Charles will continue to offer private financial support, a royal source said.

 The source said the couple will spend the majority of their time in North America, and had not signed any commercial agreements as yet.